 On December 25 in France, the festivities continue.
 The main gathering is at noon for another family feast.
 You can be sure as French Christmas traditions dictate, that this gathering will include more oysters and be accompanied by plenty of champagne and wine.

-As the season goes, French Christmas traditions spill into New Year’s celebrations.
+As the season goes on, French Christmas traditions spill into New Year’s celebrations.
 Traditionally, Christmas is very family-oriented and New Year’s Eve is for celebrating with friends.
 Another feast, plenty of champagne, mistletoe suspended here and there and dancing mark the evening’s festivities.

 The French celebrate Epiphany on January 6, when the Magi visited Baby Jesus, with a melt in your mouth pâtisserie.
 The Kings’ Cake or Galette des Rois, a puff pastry filled with frangipani, make a grand appearance just as the last Bûche de Noël leaves the shelf!
 Look for round golden cakes in the pâtisseries window topped with a golden crown.